 I work with all kinds of families: step-families, unmarried partners, adoptive families, single parents, gay and lesbian parents as well as traditional families.
 Therapy can be especially useful for families struggling with the following issues:

 Adoption can bring an unanticipated element of stress to your family.
 From the beginning of the adoption process, there are many hurdles and obstacles along the way.
 When the waiting is over and your child is finally placed in your home, you may think now you can relax, but the intense emotional work of parenting has just begun.
 In addition to legal and parenting difficulties, many adopted children have a history of trauma.
 These kids require extra care and understanding.
 Traditional parenting techniques can actually intensify some behavior issues.
-I am an adoptive parent myself and am enrolled in the Training for Adoption Competence which I will complete in November 2018.
+I am an adoptive parent myself and have completed the Training for Adoption Competence.
 I can help you find a deeper level of understanding and connection with your children.

 The only thing more challenging than parenting is doing it by yourself.
 Single parents feel pressure to be everything for their children and have very little time to balance their stressful lives and care for themselves.
 Being a single parent presents a unique set of challenges that parents with partners may not relate to.
 Individual therapy can offer time to process difficult issues and manage the ongoing stress of parenthood.

 One of the most complicated parenting issues is blending families.
 Whether you are a single parent getting married for the first time, creating a step-family, or incorporating a new baby into a family with half siblings, there are so many relationships at stake.
 The relationship between you and your children, you and your partner, you and your partner's children... every combination brings a separate set of challenges and adjustments.
 Seeing a therapist can help soften these difficult transitions and ensure everyone involved feels important and heard.